 Passing the NCLEX requires more than just nursing knowledge—it demands a strategic approach to the exam itself.
 The NCLEX uses Computerized Adaptive Testing (CAT), which means the exam adapts to your performance in real-time.
-Understanding how to navigate this format, manage your time, and apply proven test-taking strategies can significantly improve your chances of success.
+Understanding how to navigate this format, manage your time, and apply practical test-taking strategies can significantly improve your chances of success.

 This guide covers essential strategies to help you tackle the NCLEX with confidence, including: